 - 1/2 teaspoon salt, or to taste

-- 1/4 cup full fat yogurt or coconut yogurt( for dairy-free).
+- 1/4 cup full fat yogurt or plant based yogurt( for dairy-free).
 If you’d like it thinner, start with 1 additional tablespoon at a time, up to 1/2 cup for desired consistency.

-Pour the yogurt into a bowl.
-Add the contents from the blender into the yogurt.
+Pour yogurt into bowl.
+Add contents from blender into yogurt.
 Taste and adjust with more salt, lemon juice, yogurt or thin out with additional water or oil to desired consistency.

 - Green garlic’s stems can be fibrous.
 It is best to use a very high powered blender such as a Vitamix to break it down well.
 Do not use a food processor.
 If you don’t own a Vitamix, I recommend using regular garlic instead.

 - This recipe includes yogurt so your chutney will be less green of a color than the above picture.
-That is good!
 The picture above is meant to show the chutney as a paste before adding in yogurt to make it creamy and a pourable consistency.

 - My mom’s original recipe calls for up to 5 cloves of garlic.
 I reduced the amount of garlic here but feel free to add or decrease based on desired taste preference.